Your Guide to Wearing Makeup After Blepharoplasty

 What is Blepharoplasty?

 Blepharoplasty is a cosmetic surgery procedure that helps to reduce the number of different signs of aging around the eyes.
 In general, blepharoplasty can take 10 years off of your face.
-While the methods will slightly vary depending on the issue looking to be treated, but in general, the process goes something like this.
+While the methods will vary slightly depending on the issue to be treated, in general, the process goes something like this.

 First, the patient is placed under a general anesthetic.
-Then incisions are made along the natural creases of the eyelids to mask any scarring to the area.
-Then any fatty tissues are removed, muscles are rightened, and the skin is smoothed out to remove the sign of wrinkles.
+Then incisions are made along the natural creases of the eyelids to minimize scarring in the area.
+Then any excess fatty tissue is removed, muscles are tightened, and the skin is smoothed to reduce the signs of wrinkles.
 Any excess skin is then removed.

-Under-eye blepharoplasty solves other issues such as dark circles and puffy bags by removing the excess skin and redistributing fat to restore a youthful fullness under the eye.
+Under-eye blepharoplasty addresses other issues, such as dark circles and puffy bags, by removing excess skin and redistributing fat to restore youthful fullness under the eyes.

 In general, the procedure takes 2-3 hours and starts at $6,999.
 This includes our comprehensive post-op skin Anti-Aging Skin Rejuvenation program.
 It typically takes around 7-10 days to recover from a blepharoplasty procedure.